inlabru-org/inlabru/cran-comments.md

-  For R 4.0.5 and older, separate INLA package building may be needed to install the newer INLA version suggested by inlabru, but for the newer R versions direct installation can be done
+  For R 4.0.5 and older, separate INLA package building may be needed to install the newer INLA version suggested by inlabru, but for the newer R versions direct installation can be done.
+Bugs relating to vector-if-statements were fixed in INLA version 22.03.03

 * Spurious doi problem.
 The 10.1214/17-AOAS1078 doi is listed on https://projecteuclid.org/journals/annals-of-applied-statistics/volume-11/issue-4/Point-process-models-for-spatio-temporal-distance-sampling-data-from/10.1214/17-AOAS1078.full